ysmood/jdb/readme.md

 # How it works? <a name="#how_it_works"></a>

-It simply executes all your js code and manipulate a `doc` object, while append each js code to a file.
-Everytime when you start up the JDB, it executes all the code in the file, and the last time's `doc` object will come back again.
+It simply executes all your js code to manipulate a `doc` object, and append each js code to a file.
+Each time when you start up the JDB, it executes all the code in the file, and the last time's `doc` object will come back again in the memory.

 # API